Mahfuzmridul/CTF-Question/Forensic/Barking/writeups.md

 <br>
 <img width="1853" height="387" alt="image" src="https://github.com/user-attachments/assets/216135a2-fd1c-48b5-aae3-6354e1db2df1" /><br>

-### 🧨Here the header is showing GPN it was *"PNG"* and also the *"IHDR"* has changed to RHDI.
+### 🕵️Here the header is showing GPN it was *"PNG"* and also the *"IHDR"* has changed to RHDI.
 That refers that its a png image and it's corrupted.
 If we see the PNG image header file structure it is like <br>
 <img width="727" height="242" alt="image" src="https://github.com/user-attachments/assets/24afa6c8-9074-402a-a650-86d79041b9a8" /> <br>

-### 🏍️Look closly and you will see that every four bit chunk *"first"* and *"fouth"* bit swaped with each other.
+### 🔎Look closly and you will see that every four bit chunk *"first"* and *"fouth"* bit swaped with each other.

 <img width="727" height="242" alt="image" src="https://github.com/user-attachments/assets/fbe95293-eb79-4406-a260-953d51ac75f4" />
 <br>